zorowangtt/phdthesis/source/10_chapter2_methods.md

 ARLAWETVEEIAASPVDIRAPLDEECLIELIEGCEALEKFQAALGSR}

 ### AlphaFold2 prediction
 Structure prediction for the CP12 homodimer was performed using AlphaFold v2.1.1-Multimer (AF2) and the default databases[@jumper2021;@evans2021;@tunyasuvunakool2021].
 The amino acid sequence of the wild-type (WT) was downloaded from NCBI[@shao2021].
-A truncated FASTA sequence containing 163 residues (the blue part of sequence in @sec:sequence) without His-tag was used in the AF2 input file for multiple sequence alignments (MSAs) lookup and structural template matching.
+A truncated FASTA sequence containing 163 residues (the blue part of the sequence in @sec:sequence) without His-tag was used in the AF2 input file for multiple sequence alignments (MSAs) lookup and structural template matching.
 For WT, S46C and S56C mutants, their homodimeric structure was predicted with the top five ranked models.
 For the model confidence, along with the prediction results, a measure called predicted local distance difference test score (pLDDT, on a scale from 0 - 100, where 100 represents the most confident) was used to estimate the per-residue confidence.

 ### Harmonic restrained molecular dynamics simulations
 To refine the starting model thus obtained, all-atom harmonic restrained MD simulations without spin labels followed by restrained-ensemble MD (reMD) simulations with spin labels were performed to obtain a realistic conformational ensemble that fit with both the experimental SAXS curve[@shao2021] and the spin-spin distance distributions derived from EPR/DEER experiments.
 The simulation process is summarized in a logic diagram, shown in @fig:scheme A.
 Due to the high flexibility of R1 spin labels with 5 dihedral angles, the reMD simulation[@roux2013] technique for the model with all-atom spin labels is suitable to exploit protein’s structure in their native environment based on multiple distance histograms information obtained from EPR/DEER spectroscopy.
-It should be noted that a large discrepancy of the spin pair distance in the initial structure of reMD simulation with DEER data may cause extraordinary rapid atomic movements leading to unexpected termination during the simulation process.
+It should be noted that a large discrepancy in the spin pair distance in the initial structure of reMD simulation with DEER data may cause extraordinarily rapid atomic movements leading to unexpected termination during the simulation process.
 Thus, to avoid such violation, a screening on the starting model is needed based on the distance information between all spin pairs, before each run of reMD simulation.

 We started the structural refinement using harmonic restrained MD simulations from a model (@fig:scheme B) that was modified from the AF2 model (S56-2 of @fig:af2-output).